-The ULTC 100.2 is an assessment to determine the functional needs of a client by evaluating the client's ability to independently complete Activities of Daily Living (ADLs).
+The ULTC 100.2 is an assessment to determine the Level of Care of a client by evaluating the client's ability to independently complete Activities of Daily Living (ADLs).
 ADLs are activities performed in the course of a typical day in a person's life such as: bathing, dressing, toileting, mobility, transferring, and eating.
 ADLs also include behavior and memory supervision activities needed for daily life.
-The ULTC 100.2 is a foundational component of the service planning process that helps:
+The ULTC 100.2 is a foundational component of the Person-Centered Support Planning process that helps: